 On May 30, 2012, the Company signed a Purchase and Sale Agreement (the "Agreement") to transfer the Rock Creek property in Nome, Alaska to Bering Straits Native Corporation ("BSNC").
 Under the Agreement, the Company will transfer all Rock Creek assets, a minimum of US\$14.0 million in reclamation bond for the remainder of the decommissioning obligation, and a one-time payment of US\$250,000.
 As consideration, BSNC will provide a net profits interest which entitles the Company to receive 5% of all future net profits generated from ore extracted from the property.
 Prior to the transfer of the assets, the Company is required to complete phase one of the reclamation activities and satisfy a number of other conditions.
+The Company expects to complete phase one activities and satisfy the other conditions in the Agreement during fourth quarter 2012.
 After the transfer, BSNC will assume full responsibility and liability for the remainder of the reclamation plan and any future reclamation activities requested by regulatory authorities.

-As a result of the Agreement, the Company has accounted for the Rock Creek project's reclamation bond as an asset held for sale and the decommissioning liabilities (note 15), as liabilities directly related to assets classified as held for sale at May 31, 2012.
+As a result of the Agreement, the Company has accounted for the Rock Creek project's reclamation bond as an asset held for sale and the decommissioning liabilities (note 14), as liabilities directly related to assets classified as held for sale at August 31, 2012.